Y.R.F.: Science

 done radio experiments as well.

-Here're some projects I'm working on either
+You can get a sense for some of the projects I'm working on

-Behavior and nucleus properties
+- Behavior and nucleus properties

 of comet 2P/Encke.